jarednjk/map-project-tourist-attractions/README.md

 ### Target Audience

 The target audience is catered to foreigners of all ages who travel to Singapore for the first time.
-However, since there are so many attractions here, locals who wish to further explore their own country can also use the web app.
+However, with so many attractions here, locals who wish to further explore Singapore can also use the web app.

 Since there is no particular occupation and literacy level to visit Singapore, the web app must be easy to use and intuitive for both an 8-year-old child and an 80-year-old grandparent.

-### Organisation Goal

-The web app aims to promote tourism activities in Singapore by providing a platform for users to discover them more easily in an unbiased manner.

-### User Goals

-Users want to know where are the tourist places in Singapore.
-The web app provides a picture, location and a short description of the tourist attraction on the map.
-As food is an important part of the travel experience, users can find up to 10 food locations within a 500m range of any attraction.

-Since users with different age groups and personalities have different interest in the choice of activities they wish to participate, the web app has a filter function to toggle between the different categories of attractions.

 ### Justification for the App